Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 Cases:

 - `enrollmentResult(EnrollmentResult)`: Received after successfully enrolling the card in your Fidel API program.
 Please check more details about `EnrollmentResult` below.
-- `verificationResult(VerificationResult)`. _Not useful for Loyalty/Select Transactions use cases, at the moment._
 - `error(FidelError)`.
 An error occurred during the card enrollment process.
 Please check more details about `FidelError` below.

 #### struct EnrollmentResult